zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/mempool.md

 # Mempool Streaming

-During beta testing we're offering unlimited free access to our mempool service at a level which is comparable to:
+During beta testing we're offering unlimited free access to our Ethereum mainnet mempool service at a level which is comparable to:

 - Blox - Enterprise/Enterprise-Elite ($1250-5000/mo)
 - Blocknative - Growth1-Growth2 ($1250-5000/mo)